ztlevi/ML_101/ML_Questions.md

 #### Loss Function

-MultiBox’s loss function also combined two critical components that made their way into SSD:
+MultiBox's loss function also combined two critical components that made their way into SSD:

 - **Confidence Loss**: this measures how confident the network is of the objectness of the computed bounding box.
 Categorical cross-entropy is used to compute this loss.
-- **Location Loss**: this measures how far away the network’s predicted bounding boxes are from the ground truth ones from the training set.
+- **Location Loss**: this measures how far away the network's predicted bounding boxes are from the ground truth ones from the training set.
 L1-Norm is used here.

-$multibox_loss = confidence_loss + alpha * location_loss$
+$$multibox_loss = confidence_loss + alpha * location_loss$$

 Where the alpha term helps us in balancing the contribution of the location loss.